andreamazza89/hello-world/README.md

 # hello-world
 My first repository as I start learning Git/GitHub.

-I wonder what how the formatting works..
+I wonder how the formatting works..

 #This line starts with a hashtag